Stable local dynamics: expansion, quasi-conformality and ergodicity: Introduction

-{ On the other hand, $\cC^{1+\alpha}$ expanding endomorphisms are stably ergodic.
+On the other hand, $\cC^{1+\alpha}$ expanding endomorphisms are stably ergodic.
 One way to show it is by considering a dynamically defined sequence of partitions with arbitrarily small diameters, such that every element of each partition is eventually mapped to a ball of uniform size.
-An alternative approach in this setting is based on the functional analytic methods to show the existence of a unique ergodic invariant measure in the class of Lebesgue measure (cf. \cite{Viana_Oliveira,Ruelle,Krzyzewski,Sacksteder_1974}).
+An alternative approach in this setting is based on the functional analytic method to show the existence of a unique ergodic invariant measure in the Lebesgue class (cf. \cite{Viana_Oliveira,Ruelle,Krzyzewski,Sacksteder_1974}).
 While this approach has been extended to various settings including maps with non-uniform expansions and singularities (cf. \cite{Alves_Bonatti_Viana_2000,Varandas-Viana}), it requires further developments in the setting of (pseudo) group actions.

-We should also mention the striking results on ergodic theory of groups of surface diffeomorphisms in \cite{Brown_Hertz_2017}, } which {give a classification of stationary measures for smooth group actions in dimension 2 and }yield remarkable examples of stably ergodic group actions in the space of area-preserving surface diffeomorphisms \cite{Liu,Chung_2020}.
-On the other hand, the stable ergodicity of finitely generated dense subgroups of isometries of even dimensional spheres within the class of sufficiently smooth volume-preserving diffeomorphisms is proved in \cite{Dolgopyat_Krikorian_2007}.
+We should also mention the striking results on ergodic theory of groups of surface diffeomorphisms in \cite{Brown_Hertz_2017} which establish a classification of stationary measures for smooth group actions in dimension 2 and yield remarkable examples of stably ergodic group actions in the space of area-preserving surface diffeomorphisms \cite{Liu,Chung_2020}.
+On the other hand, the stable ergodicity of finitely generated dense subgroups of isometries of even-dimensional spheres within the class of sufficiently smooth volume-preserving diffeomorphisms is proved in \cite{Dolgopyat_Krikorian_2007} and supplemented in \cite{DeWitt}.
+See also \cite{zhang-etds} for similar results on transitivity.
 Unfortunately, the results in these remarkable papers are not enough for showing stable ergodicity beyond the conservative setting (cf. \S\ref{subsec:st-meas}).

 The following algebraic example is a consequence of Theorem \ref{thm:any-dim-sullivan}.